guzzlerio/corcel/README.md

 In the summary file?
 What would it look like and how would it be tracked?

 Also need to think about the summary so these can be compared.

+## Notes on Assertion Types

+The following are the rules which I have followed and here is an example using the Greater Than mathemtical operator.
+The other operators will have similar rules but changed to match how they should operate.

+-    Something is greater than nil
+-    nil is NOT greater than nil
+-    nil is NOT greater than Something
+-    string which is not a number is NOT greater than any number
+-    number is NOT greater than a string which is not a number
+-    Attempts will first be made to parse strings into a float64